ACT Greens

 The ACT Greens is a green political party located in the Australian Capital Territory (ACT), and a member of the federation of the Australian Greens.
 Both parties were formed in 1992, three years after the ACT achieved self-government in 1989.

-Since its formation the ACT Greens has had a significant presence in the ACT Legislative Assembly, having formed minority or coalition governments with the ACT Labor Party since 2008.
+Since its formation the ACT Greens has had a significant presence in the ACT Legislative Assembly, having formed minority or coalition governments with the Labor Party since 2008.